People use fast and flat simulation to reason about new games: Methods

 \paragraph{Monte Carlo Tree Search.}

-We additionally implement a standard upper-confidence-bound Monte Carlo Tree Search (MCTS) \citep{coulom2006efficient, genesereth2014general} agent to act as an approximate gameplay ``oracle'' (pseudocode can be found in the Supplementary Information).
+We additionally implement a standard upper-confidence-bound Monte Carlo Tree Search (MCTS) \citep{coulom2006efficient, genesereth2014general} agent to act as an approximate gameplay ``oracle'' (pseudocode can be found in Supplementary Information 2).
 Unlike the Intuitive Game and Expert Gamer models, MCTS does not use game-specific heuristic features and instead estimates intermediate utilities by expanding a search tree guided by repeated random rollouts to terminal states.
 MCTS algorithms are commonly used to approximate optimal gameplay in arbitrary games \citep{genesereth2014general}, as they are empirically both efficient and accurate.
-Here, we use a large number of tree expansions ($1000$) to model the behavior of a near-perfect player in our novel games.
+Specifically, the MCTS implementation we consider here uses a large number of tree expansions ($10,000$) to model the behavior of a near-perfect player in our novel games.
 Due to computational costs, we estimate the expected payoffs using $50$ simulations per game; these samples are then bootstrapped in their fit to people, as with the other models.